Site Start Up

 The SSUL provides strategic support to the project team and ensures consistency across all countries/regions/studies (as applicable).
 The SSUL is fully integrated within the study management team and, under the direction of the global Project Manager, the SSUL will coordinate the development of an Integrated Regulatory Site Start-up and Maintenance Plan across all countries to ensure optimal operational and financial delivery of your SSU activities and mitigate any possible risks.

-The SSU strategy will be tailored globally and locally in accordance with defined study milestones and overseen by the SSUL.
+The SSU strategy will be customized globally and locally in accordance with defined study milestones and overseen by the SSUL.
 To navigate the regulatory pathway at a country level, submissions to the RA, central and local ECs, and the related approvals are the responsibility of the country submission specialists assigned to the project during clinical trial start up and maintenance phase.

 The SSU Specialist will closely monitor key SSU deliverables and prioritize the processes accordingly, leverage site relationships, and work collaboratively with the Country Site Contracts team to ensure that they are focusing on any sites whose EC or essential regulatory document processes are contingent on approval of the contract and budget.
 Together, the country submissions specialist and the country site contract negotiator form the country SSU delivery team.